thegenemyers/DFA-SPEC/README.md

-The reason that we want a standard is that we find that in general, *different* development teams build assemblers, visualizers, and editors because of the complexity and distanct nature of the three tasks.
-While these tools should certainly use tailored encodings internally for efficiency, the nexus between the three efforts would benefit from a standard encoding format creating greater interoperability between them.
+The reason that we want a standard is that we find that in general, *different* development teams build assemblers, visualizers, and editors because of the complexity and distinct nature of the three tasks.
+While these tools should certainly use tailored encodings internally for efficiency, the nexus between the three efforts would benefit from a standard encoding format that would make them all interoperable.

 ![Fig. 1](READ.Fig1.png)